-- A. Review Requirement.
-Activities involving construction of a stormwater system other than the public storm drainage system, or connection to any such system, shall require review in accordance with the procedures of this section. - B. Review Standards.
-Activities reviewed under this section shall comply with the procedures standards set forth herein, and the standards in Section 713 of in this Code.
+Activities involving construction of a stormwater system other than the public storm drainage system, or connection to any such system, shall require review in accordance with the procedures of this section.

+Activities reviewed under this section shall comply with the procedures set forth herein, and the standards in Section 713 of this Code.